akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Overview

 This feature consists in an import profile, available only for our SaaS users (Enterprise Edition or Growth Edition).
-It helps you to import your product information in XLSX or CSV files, with different structures than what the PIM usually accept.
+It helps you to import your product information in XLSX or CSV files, with different structures to what the PIM usually accepts.
-For instance, let's assume your supplier or brands send you their product information in different XLSX files, having different structures:
+For instance, let's assume your supplier or brand sends you their product information in different XLSX files; each with different structures:
 * Supplier A sends a file with columns named: "Product ID", "Model Name", "Online description", and "Color".
 * Brand B sends a file with columns named: "Gencod", "Web title", "Long label", "Web description", "Supplied accessories".

-**Without** Tailored Import and using a regular import profile, you have to manually modify your spreadsheet to transform your attributes from label to code, transform you options values from label to codes, convert your measurements, and many more manual operations before finally being able to import your product information.
+**Without** Tailored Import and using a regular import profile, you have to manually modify everything.
+Transforming your spreadsheet in order to transform your attributes from label to code.
+Transforming labels, converting measurements, along with many more manual operations.

-Thanks to Tailored Import, you can configure all your needs (mapping, operations) via an import, and use it as often as necessary. **You no longer need to manually edit your XLSX or CSV files when you need to import product information.**
+Thanks to Tailored Import, you can configure all your needs (mapping, operations) via an import and use it as often as necessary. **You no longer need to manually edit your XLSX or CSV files when you need to import product information.**

 <!--
 :::tips
-To learn more about Tailored Import and how to use this feature, please watch our training [Tailored Imports](https://akademy.akeneo.com/tailored-exports-foundations).
+To learn more about Tailored Import and how to use this feature, please watch our training video [Tailored Imports]().
 :::
 -->